JustAnyones/Pidroid/README.md

 postgresql+asyncpg://pidroid:your_database_password@127.0.0.1
 ```

-postgresql+asyncpg is required to specify sqlalchemy to use asyncpg driver
+postgresql+asyncpg is required to specify sqlalchemy to use asyncpg driver.
 You will only need to change the password field and the IP.

 ## Configuration